rigetti/pyquil/docs/source/introducing_v4.rst

 Using the new QPU Compiler Backend
 ----------------------------------

 Rigetti's next-generation QPU compiler is accessible through pyQuil v4.
 This backend is required for Ankaa-family QPUs and can be configured with the new :py:class:`~pyquil.api.QPUCompilerAPIOptions` class.
+This class is a type alias of ``qcs-sdk-python``'s ``TranslationOptions``.
+See its `API documentation <https://github.com/rigetti/qcs-sdk-rust/blob/760df515ff9c88c1739fd69aeb00d8d38884345d/crates/python/qcs_sdk/qpu/translation.pyi#L139>`_ for more information on all the available parameters.

+..
+TODO: When qcs-sdk-python has live documentation, we should setup intersphinx so it can be linked to directly.

 .. code:: python